chrisnoonan98675/site/README.md

     * Windows users, follow [these instructions](http://jekyll-windows.juthilo.com/) (you can skip step #3 there).
 1. In the directory where you cloned the repository, execute `jekyll serve`.
 Go to `http://localhost:4000` to see the site running locally.

-Tips:
+Installation tips:

+* You may also need to install [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup).
+You can do this with Bower, npm, or Ruby.
+* If you use [Homebrew](http://brew.sh/) to install Jekyll on OS X, you may encounter [this issue](https://github.com/Homebrew/homebrew/issues/11448).
+[Here](http://davidensinger.com/2013/03/installing-jekyll/) is more information about fixing it.
 * We are using Jekyll 2.x.
 Jekyll 3.x will not work yet because of changes in the Liquid templating system.

+Usage tips:

 * As of Jekyll 2.4, the `jekyll serve` starts the server in [watch mode](http://jekyllrb.com/docs/usage/).
 To disable watch mode, execute `jekyll serve --no-watch`.
 * It's a known issue that generating the site (even in watch mode) is quite slow.
-Hopefully Jekyll 3.x will fix this.
 * To disable updating of the Development Dashboard while you run Jekyll in watch mode, change the `jira_dashboard` `generate` setting in `_config.yml` to `false`. **Do not commit this change to the repository!**

-* If you use [Homebrew](http://brew.sh/) to install Jekyll on OS X, you may encounter [this issue](https://github.com/Homebrew/homebrew/issues/11448).
-[Here](http://davidensinger.com/2013/03/installing-jekyll/) is more information about fixing it.
+Writing tips:

 * You may want to download a Markdown editor such as [MacDown](http://macdown.uranusjr.com/) for OS X or [MarkdownPad](http://markdownpad.com/) for Windows.

-**Tip:** In MacDown, go to **Preferences** > **Rendering** and select **Detect Jekyll front-matter** to have MacDown nicely format the YAML frontmatter in Markdown files.
+* In MacDown, go to **Preferences** > **Rendering** and select **Detect Jekyll front-matter** to see the [YAML front matter](http://jekyllrb.com/docs/frontmatter/) in a nice table.

 # Publishing changes to the site